xinyuwang1209/xinyuwang1209.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student with dual degree in Computer Science & Engineering and Mathematics at University of Connecticut.
-Currently I am an undergraduate researcher in [Laboratory of Machine Learning & Health Informatics](https://healthinfo.lab.uconn.edu/).
-My prime research inerests are in machine learning.
+I am currently a Ph.D. student at the University of Connecticut.
+I previously completed a dual degree in Computer Science & Engineering and Mathematics at UConn.
+I began my research journey in the Laboratory of Machine Learning & Health Informatics, where I developed a strong interest in machine learning, which continues to be my primary research focus.

 ## Education
 ### University of Connecticut, Storrs, CT
+   * PhD of Computer Science & Engineering
+### University of Connecticut, Storrs, CT
    * Bachelor of Computer Science & Engineering
    * Bachelor of Mathematics B.A.
    * Class of 2019, Honors Program, Dean’s list
    * School of Engineering Scholar, New England Scholar
-   * GPA 3.83/4.0

 ## Experience